President Trump: Syrian Attack 'Crossed A Lot Of Lines For Me'

 "How many more children have to die before Russia cares?"
 Haley said, holding up photos of the young victims.

-Trump has repeatedly praised Russian President Vladimir Putin, signaling a willingness to work with the country to combat terrorism amid ongoing investigations into Russian efforts to influence the U.S. election last year and possible ties between Trump's presidential campaign and Russia.
+Trump has repeatedly praised Russian President Vladimir Putin, signaling a willingness to work with Russia to combat terrorism amid ongoing investigations into Russian efforts to influence the U.S. election last year and possible ties between Trump's presidential campaign and that country.

-In an interview before the press conference with the New York Times, though, Trump did begin to cast blame toward Putin in another shift.
+In an interview with the New York Times before the news conference, though, Trump did begin to cast blame toward Putin in another shift.

 "I think it's a very sad day for Russia because they're aligned, and in this case, all information points to Syria that they did this," the president told the Times.
 "Why they did this, who knows?
-That's a level first of all they weren't supposed to have this."
+That's a level, first of all, they weren't supposed to have this."